ArjunCodess/starfall-docs/README.md

-## Documentation Template
+## Starfall Documentation

-This feature-packed documentation template, built with Next.js, offers a sleek and responsive design, perfect for all your project documentation needs.
+This feature-packed documentation, built with Next.js, offers a sleek and responsive design, perfect for all your project documentation needs.

 <br/>